Avalon

 I settled beside Ned and watched the tide breathe itself in and out.

-Salt and the smoke from Danny's cigarette in the air.
+Salt and the smoke from Finn's cigarette in the air.

 “Can you shine the light on my lure?”